bilkent-sna/crowd/crowd/docs/introduction/modify_config/index.rst

 **Library/App's Settings Page**

 We will first go over how to construct the YAML file.
 After the creation of a project, conf.yaml file is added automatically on the Project folder.
-In the Settings page of the app, we can directly modify this file and save its contents.
+In the Settings page of the app, we can make changes on this file and save its contents.

-Alternatively, conf.yaml file itself can be modified, or contents of another file can be copied while using the library.
-We have sir.yaml file located in the same directory with the main file, which we will copy its contents, using the following code:
+Alternatively, conf.yaml file itself can directly be modified, or contents of another file can be copied while using the library.
+For this example, we have sir.yaml file located in the same directory with the Python file we write our code in, which we will copy its contents, using the following code:

 .. code-block:: python